enova003/cs432-assignments-ODU/HW6/HW6-report.md

 ### CS 432, Spring 2025
 ### Sunday April 6, 2025 11:59pm

+# Script

 I edited the provided script to answer the questions.
 The script can be found in a file named `hw6.py` in this repository, and I also pasted it below.
 The script is a movie recommendation system using collaborative filtering and demographic similarity.
-The script first imports `os`, `sys` for file handling and `sqrt` from `math` for calculating the square root.
-The `sim_pearson` function takes three arguments (`prefs`, `p1`, and `p2`), and it finds common items between p1 and p2, it calculates sums of ratings and squared sums and product sums, and it computes the Pearson score based on these sums.
-The `topMatches` functions finds the top `n` most similar users to a given `person`, and it uses the provided `similarity` function argument to measure similarity.
-Finally, this function sorts the scores in descending order and returns the top `n` users.
-The `getRecommendations` function calculates the similarity with the target user, aggregates ratings for movies not already rated by the target user, and returns a sorted list of movie recommendations based on the predicted ratings.
-The `load_users` function loads user demographic data from a file located at the argument `path`.
-The `load_movies` function loads movie demographic data from a file located at the argument `path`.
-The `load_ratings` function does the same, except for rating data.

-The `calculate_demographic_similarity` function computes a demographic score between two users based on their age, gender, and occupation.
-The `find_most_similar_users` functions finds the `k` most similar users to the current user based on the demographic data.
-Finally, the `get_top_and_bottom_movies` function finds the top `n` and bottom `n` movies based on user ratings and sorts the ratings and selects the highest and lowest.
-The script outputs the required information to answer questions one, two, and three.
+The script has been modified to output the required information to answer questions one, two, and three.
 For question 1, the script displays the demographics and movie ratings of the most similar users based on demographics.
 For question 2, the script shows the top 5 most and least correlated users based on the Pearson correlation.
 And, for question 3, the script lists the top and bottom 5 recommended movies for the current user.

-# Script
 ```
 import os
 import sys